gpcnetwork/r21-peds-uc-uthscsa/README.md

 2. Since this study will only use de-identified data, PI and Co-I sites are expected to request Non-Human-Subject (NHS) determination from local IRB which should be submitted along with GPC DROC request.

 The study cohort will be identified by International Classification of Disease (ICD) codes for a pediatric population with Ulcerative Colitis at the participating sites from 2010-2019, and we will also collect multiple clinical variables from all de-identified CDM tables for analysis.

+### Cohort Selection
+#### Inclusion criteria
+Any patients with at least 1 of the following ICD codes:
+-	ICD9: 556.XX, which includes all the sub-codes 556
+-	ICD10: K51.XX, which includes all the sub-codes of K51
+-	age at first one of the above diagnoses is below 18 years old

+#### Exclusion criteria
+Existence of any of the following diagnoses:
+-	ICD9: Any 556.2 or 556.4
+-   ICD10: Any of K51.2 or K51.4

 ### Non-Human-Subject Determination
 Only De-identified Ruffed GROUSE data from approval sites will be accessed for the study, which determined by PI and Co-I as Non-HUman-Subject research: